robric/wiki-contrail-controller/BGP-Extended-Communities.md

 Advertising the list of security-group ids with routes in this manner allows for fully distributed enforcement of security-group rules.
 There's no need for global re-compilation of IP based rules whenever a security-group is associated with a new port/virtual-machine-interface.

 ### Origin VN

+A Two-Octet AS Specific origin VN extended community is generated for each virtual-network object.
+The Global Administrator is set to the AS Number configured for the Contrail cluster.
+The Local Administrator field is set to a per-VN unique number that is 1 and higher.

+This extended community is used to convey the original virtual-network in which a route originated.
+Note that the origin VN is preserved even when routes are re-originated with different route targets due to service chaining.
+The use of this extended community allows fully distributed policy enforcement for traffic between virtual-networks.

+If a route is originated from a vRouter, it's straightforward to determine the origin VN for the route.
+In case of routes received from a DC GW or from another Contrail cluster, the Control Nodes determine the origin VN based on the route targets in the route.

 ### MAC Mobility

+The MAC Mobility extended community is defined in [RFC 7432](https://tools.ietf.org/html/rfc7432#page-18).